Non Alcoholic Drinks at Bar

 Soda & Bitters

 Soda and Bitters is categorised as simple and one of the best non-alcoholic drinks one can try at a bar.
-The bartender just fills the with ice, top it with club soda and add some aromatic bitters.
-All this is stirred gently, garnished with a citrus slice and here you get a very lightly bitter but a refreshing non-alcoholic drink.
+The bartender just fills it with ice, tops it with club soda, and add some aromatic bitters.
+All this is stirred gently, garnished with a citrus slice, and here you get a very lightly bitter but refreshing non-alcoholic drink.

 Roy Rogers

-Roy Rogers has coke and grenadine stirred together.
-This is then topped with maraschino cherry which makes it a sweet, nostalgic drink that is simple and quite satisfying.
+Roy Rogers has Coke and grenadine stirred together.
+This is then topped with a maraschino cherry which makes it a sweet, nostalgic drink that is simple and quite satisfying.
 Many Shirley Temple fans have a competition with the classic Roy Rogers.

 Virgin Wine Spritzer